berensp/berensp.github.io/_posts/2023-03-14-solvitur-currendo.md

 And so I was plumb amazed both by how powerful the encoding can be (my near word-for-word recollection) and it seemingly being this background, unconscious process — unless interest or attention level is a factor (catalyst in the reaction).

 Steve Jobs, Mark Zuckerberg, et al. were on to something with walking meetings *(solvitur ambulando)*: breathe some fresh air, boost your energy level, and maybe best of all, stimulate brain function.
-There's research that suggests that "moderately-intense" aerobic exercise increases the size of hippocampus and improves memory (or at least staves off hippocampal volume loss and memory deterioration)[^1], so I'm thinking: pick up the pace and amplify the effects.
+There's research that suggests that "moderately-intense" aerobic exercise increases the size of the hippocampus and improves memory (or at least staves off hippocampal volume loss and memory deterioration)[^1], so I'm thinking: pick up the pace and amplify the effects.
 Ergo, *solvitur correndo* (it is solved by running)...*it* being the problem you're trying to work out; the memory you're trying to bring into focus; that 50th digit of pi you're trying to associate with a specific point on the trail.

 [^1]: Erickson, Kirk I., et al. ["Exercise training increases size of hippocampus and improves memory."](https://www.pnas.org/doi/10.1073/pnas.1015950108) *Proceedings of the national academy of sciences* 108.7 (2011): 3017-3022.